CollectionBuilder/cb-docs/docs/software/ruby_windows.md

     - If the window doesn't close, press `Enter` again or manually close it.
     - *Note:* The installer can be restarted if necessary by typing `ridk install` into a command prompt.

+Once the installation completes, you should have Ruby available on the command line!
+Open a terminal (Git Bash), and type `ruby -v`.
+This should provide a response like "ruby 3.2.2" which lets you know that your Ruby is correctly installed.

 *Note: Ruby 3.2.0 was not working with some Jekyll versions--if you have 3.2.0, please update your ruby and jekyll to avoid issues!*

 ## Update RubyInstaller